helalkhansohel/qa-candidate-assessment/README.md

 cd performance-tests
 k6 run order-creation-test.js
 ```
-c.
+&nbsp;&nbsp;&nbsp;&nbsp;c.
 To see the report in the browser , run the below command in VS code terminal:
 ```bash
 report/summary.html
 ```
-d.
+&nbsp;&nbsp;&nbsp;&nbsp;d.
 Go back to root directory by below command in VS code terminal:
 ```bash
 cd ..
 ```